eugenia1984/english/glossary.md

 - **even** is used to emphasize something unexpected or to include something in addition.
 For example, `She can speak many languages, even Tupi` means that it's surprising or notable that she can also speak Tupi, in addition to other languages. **Even** is often used to emphasize something that may not be expected or is additional to what has already been mentioned.

-- **Every**: When you want to talk about something that happens regularly on a specific day of the week, you use the expression every followed by the day.
+- **every**: when you want to talk about something that happens regularly on a specific day of the week, you use the expression every followed by the day.
 For example, `I go to the gym every Tuesday`.

-- **everyone** is used to refer to all people in a group.
+- **everyone**: is used to refer to all people in a group.
 The opposite of everyone is **no one** and **nobody**.
 No one and nobody both mean not a single person.

-- **exactly** is used to emphasize the truth or accuracy of a statement or description.
+- **exactly**: is used to emphasize the truth or accuracy of a statement or description.
 It can mean precisely or just.
 For example, if someone says, ``It's exactly what I needed``, they mean that it is precisely or perfectly what was required.
 Exactly often highlights that something is correct in every detail.

-- **experiment** means to try new ideas or methods.
+- **experiment**: means to try new ideas or methods.
 For example: ``We experiment with new teaching methods`` (trying new ideas)

 - **expertise**: refers to special skills or knowledge that someone has, especially because of their experience or training.
 For example, She has expertise in web design means she is very skilled or knowledgeable in web design.

-- **Extreme**:  means something is very great in degree or intensity, much more than usual.
+- **extreme**:  means something is very great in degree or intensity, much more than usual.
 For example, if it's very, very hot outside, you might say, ``The heat today is extreme``.
 This means it's much hotter than what is normal.
 The term **extreme sports** refers to activities that involve a high degree of risk, often involving speed, height, or physical exertion.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> F

-- **Fair** means treating everyone equally and justly.
+- **fair**: means treating everyone equally and justly.
 For example, ``The judge was fair in her decision``, meaning the judge made a decision based on the rules and without favoritism.

 - **fandom**: is used to describe a community of fans who share a common interest, especially in a particular form of entertainment.

-- **Fantasy**: encompasses stories set in worlds that diverge from reality, often featuring magical elements, mythical creatures, and supernatural phenomena.
+- **fantasy**: encompasses stories set in worlds that diverge from reality, often featuring magical elements, mythical creatures, and supernatural phenomena.

 - **favorite lunch spot**: refers to a preferred place where someone likes to have their lunch.

-- **features** refer to the various functions, parts, or aspects of the software.
+- **features**: refer to the various functions, parts, or aspects of the software.
 Each feature, like a login process or a payment system, is a specific capability or function that the software offers.
 For example:

 `One feature of VS Code is the ability to integrate with Git.` -> This refers to a specific capability that VS Code offers to its users.

-- **Feel groggy**: is an informal term that means to feel weak, tired, or not fully awake, often as a result of poor sleep or waking up suddenly.
+- **feel groggy**: is an informal term that means to feel weak, tired, or not fully awake, often as a result of poor sleep or waking up suddenly.
 For example: ``I feel groggy if I don't get enough sleep``, meaning: describes feeling tired due to lack of sleep.

-- **Follow the rules**: means to do what the rules say. ``If there is a rule that says use camelCase for variable names, to follow the rules means you name your variables like myVariable instead of my_variable``.
+- **follow the rules**: means to do what the rules say. ``If there is a rule that says use camelCase for variable names, to follow the rules means you name your variables like myVariable instead of my_variable``.

 - **fuel**: typically refers to a substance that is used to produce energy, like gasoline for cars or coal for trains.
 However, in everyday language, people often use fuel to describe something that gives them energy or motivation.
 For example, ``someone might call food or drink their fuel if it helps them to start the day with energy``.